-All your compostables should go in your gray cart.
+All compostable items should go in your gray cart.
+You can compost:

-Want to compost but it won't work at your complex?
-The City is offering a pilot food scrap drop-off program that will allow people who live in condos and apartments to compost at City Hall.
+Want to compost food scraps but it won't work at your complex?
+The City is offering a pilot food scrap drop-off program that allows people who live in condos and apartments to drop off their food scraps in gray carts at City Hall and the North Kirkland Community Center.
 Get details about how to participate.

 All the material in your gray cart goes to Cedar Grove composting facilities in Everett or Maple Valley, where it's turned into compost in a matter of weeks.
 The average household's waste produces five yards of compost each year, according to Cedar Grove.